longtduc/sh/ShareHolderMeeting.Web/Readme.md

 - FindAsync(): Asynchronously finds the entity with the given primary key value.
 - SaveChangesAsync(): Asynchronously save all changes..
 - ToListAsync()
+## How to log unhandled exception to database
+- Added LogException table and modified LogCustomExceptionFilter.cs
+- Migration:
++ Moved to Infrastructure project
++ EntityFramework version 4.4 can not migrate to the new model => Degraded to version 6.1.2
++ Removed folder Migrations from ShareHolderMeeting.Web project